Charles Francis Paget1

 Last Edited=8 Oct 2006

-Margaret Vincent was baptised on 5 November 1696.1 She was the daughter of Thomas Vincent and Isabel Packer.1 She married Robert Dalzell, 5th Earl of Carnwath, son of Sir John Dalzell, 2nd Bt. and Harriet Murray, on 19 June 1735 at Worksop, Nottinghamshire, England.1 She died on 11 April 1758 at age 61.1 She was buried on 15 April 1758 at St. Margaret's Church, Westminster, London, England.1
+Margaret Vincent was baptised on 5 November 1696.1 She was the daughter of Thomas Vincent and Isabel Packer.1 She married Robert Dalzell, 5th Earl of Carnwath, son of Sir John Dalzell, 2nd Bt. and Harriet Murray, on 19 June 1735 at Worksop, Nottinghamshire, EnglandG.1 She died on 11 April 1758 at age 61.1 She was buried on 15 April 1758 at St. Margaret's Church, Westminster, London, EnglandG.1

-As a result of her marriage, Margaret Vincent was styled as Countess of Carnwath on 19 June 1735.
+After her marriage, Margaret Vincent was styled as Countess of Carnwath on 19 June 1735.
 From 19 June 1735, her married name became Dalzell.

 Child of Margaret Vincent and Robert Dalzell, 5th Earl of Carnwath